Note to Ladies Seeking to Honor God In Their Apparel

 4. Another option is to wear heavier fabrics that do not require a slip to make them modest (opaque).
 Two layers of clothing are cooler than three.
 The main problem with this is that most clothes heavy enough to be modest without a slip/camisole are usually quite heavy and dark in color.
 Even heavy fabrics often require a slip if they are light in color.
 Denim works pretty well when in blues, dark greens, etc. But watch the light colored denims.
 Check them with back lighting before wearing them without a slip!

 5. Choose T-shirts that are not made of a heavy or bulky fabric.
 Some are too light, but there are others that are unnecessarily heavy.
-That will only make you hotter.
+That will only make you retain heat and feel warmer.

 6. If you are inclined to chafing between you legs, don't cross them while sitting.
 This will get more air to that area.